What is Genetic Counseling?

 Why is genetic counseling important?

-As one part of the diagnostic journey for families or individuals with a suspected or possible genetic condition, the genetic counseling for rare disease process aims to educate, inform, and support families as they move through their diagnostic odyssey or journey.
+As part of the diagnostic journey for families or individuals with a suspected or possible genetic condition, the genetic counseling for rare disease process aims to educate, inform, and support families as they progress.
 Genetic counseling educates families on their genetic health status and prepares them for all of the implications of a confirmed genetic condition diagnosis.
 This means walking them through the full medical, psychological, and mental impact of a confirmed diagnosis.

 The process of genetic counseling can also pinpoint the specific and potential implications a diagnosis may have on the whole family – both immediate and extended.
 As part of the process, families and individuals will be connected to community support groups, rare disease support groups, and other targeted resources to manage their diagnosis better.